 Lilyturf, the other "monkey grass," includes two common types:

 - Liriope muscari

-One advantage that Liriope spicata has over black mondo grass is that its flowers are showier, because the flower stalks rise further above the foliage than on black mondo grass.
+Liriope muscari offers more ornamental value and is popular in the South, but it isn't as hardy as Liriope spicata (suitable for zones 4-10).
+One advantage that Liriope spicata has over black mondo grass is that its flowers are showier because the flower stalks rise farther above the foliage than those on black mondo grass.
 The latter's flowers are sometimes hidden by the foliage.
 Some types of Liriope also boast variegated leaves.